 While the first few days may feel like an emotional train wreck, beyond them, with each passing day the challenges grow fewer, generally less intense and shorter in duration.
 Recovery leads to a calm and quiet mind where addiction chatter and wanting gradually fade into rarity, where the ex-smoker begins going days, weeks or even months without once wanting for nicotine.

 Recovery is good, not bad.
 It needs to be embraced not feared.
 The good news is that everything done while under nicotine's influence can be done as well or better without it.

 "Our brain has tremendous capacity for recovery," says Dr. Volkow.
 But the addicted person "has to take responsibility that they have a disease."

 While no cure for the disease, there is only one rule that if followed provides a 100% guarantee of success in arresting it -- no nicotine today.

-Each year, more successful ex-smokers stop smoking cold turkey than all other methods combined.
+Each year, more successful ex-smokers stop smoking cold turkey than by all other methods combined.
 Their common thread?
 No nicotine, just one hour, challenge and day at a time.
 The common element among all who relapsed?
 A puff of nicotine.